Multi two diamonds

 Multi-coloured 2 diamonds, is a contract bridge convention whereby the opening bid of 2D shows a defined range of hand types.
 These always include a weak-two bid in a major suit, and the second option, that must be a strong.
 The inherent ambiguity as to both suit and strength makes a powerful, and hence popular.
 It was originally considered disruptive, but is now thought fairly easy to defend.
-It is commonplace in the British Isles, permitted in international competition, but rarely seen North America.
+It is commonplace in the British Isles, permitted in international competition, but rarely seen in North America.